 Welcome to A Radical Guide!

-The best places in the world for radical history, current events, books, venues, collectives and locations where people are working to change how we live and work together.
+A Radical Guide; The best place in the world for radical history, current events, books, venues, collectives, and locations where people are working to change how we live and work together.

 I created the idea for ‘A Radical Guide’ while I was in Paris standing outside of Librairie Quilombo, a radical bookstore and community place, as I was looking at the address on the map I created that showed me where ‘radical’ locations were in the area.
 I thought to myself, there should be a website created for this, so I don’t have to do this every time I travel somewhere.
 Then I thought, why should I wait for someone else to create it, I can do it.

-This guide would offer historical and current locations, people and places of interests that highlights the wonderful world of resistance.
+This guide would offer historical and current locations, people, and places of interest that highlight the wonderful world of resistance.
 Resistance in the spirit of creating a better world for all, that is not rooted in capitalism, competition, and hierarchy – the radical spirit.

 Why So Radical?